 This is probably the hardest part.
 I’m going to make it easy and list out the 3 major funds that I focus on within Vanguard.

-Vanguard Total Stock Market Index Fund Admiral or Index Shares (VTSAX)
+Vanguard Total Stock Market Index Fund Admiral or Investor Shares (VTSAX)

 According to Marketwatch, this is the 2nd largest fund in the world.
 Investing in this fund means you’re actually investing in 3,606 different companies (at the time I’m writing this).
 This fund is focused on companies here in the US.
 The US has the longest history of growth in its stock market, and it makes sense for this to be your largest investment